Still ‘Diving into the Wreck’

 Once in a while, you come across a piece of writing that deeply resonates with what lives inside you, in words you did not have yet.
 That happened to me, on a sleepless night.
 I fell in a YouTube rabbit hole and ended up at a recording of Adrienne Rich’ ‘Diving Into the Wreck’, a feminist poem from 1973.
-(This article was originally written for feminist magazine Lover.)

 It struck me that, forty-seven years later, Rich’ comparisons and images have lost nothing of their eloquence or relevance.
 This rich poem offers a variety of interpretations.
-I have found diving as a physical and literal experience is used in this marvellous poem as a metaphor to describe the transcending of human limitations.
+I have found diving as a physical and literal experience is used in this marvelous poem as a metaphor to describe the transcending of human limitations.
 It redefines and blurs the parameters of what is considered to be ‘normal’ to become a symbolic encounter of misfitting within an alien environment, be it emotional, political, or even the transition between life and death, and possibly gender.
 You can find the poem here.

 As could be expected from a peer of Sylvia Plath, Adrienne Rich’ poetry is quite confrontational, exploring themes such as the discrimination of women, racism, politics, women’s role in society and the Vietnam war.
 Her works literally break out of the conventional and traditional grid by being written in free verse.
 In line with Carla Kaplan, who explains how “feminist criticism has continued to build on [the] recuperative paradigm of recovering lost, silenced, misunderstood, or devalued women’s voices” (25), the poetry of Adrienne Rich can be seen a method for giving voice to the voiceless.